 We received a lot of great questions that we weren’t able to get to during the webinar, and we wanted to make sure we answered those for you here.

 Q: What process and tools do you recommend to capture and match customer data from different data sources?

-A: The data integration module within Sitefinity Digital Experience Cloud (DEC) currently supports Sitefinity CMS, Eloqua, Saleforce and manual import through a CSV.
+A: The data integration module within Sitefinity Insight currently supports Sitefinity CMS, Eloqua, Saleforce and manual import through a CSV.
 To capture data from other systems, we have API endpoints that can be leveraged.
 These allow you to collect, query and manage data to personalize interactions and satisfy compliance needs, such as those from GDPR.
-I want to note that DEC can help you personalize for both known and unknown contacts this way.
+I want to note that Sitefinity Insight can help you personalize for both known and unknown contacts this way.

 As far as matching goes, you just need a common identifying piece of information.
 By default, we will use email address(es) for this because it’s generally the most common piece of unique data that is available.